jeslaspravin/CoPaT/ReadMe.md

 - Ofcourse bug fixes :wink:

 ## External libraries used
 - [ConcurrencyFreaks] - Using modified version of [FAAArrayQueue.hpp](https://github.com/pramalhe/ConcurrencyFreaks/blob/master/CPP/queues/array/FAAArrayQueue.hpp) for MPMC(Multi Producer Multi Consumer) and MPSC(MP Single Consumer) queues used for job system.
-The algorithms are modified to suit my needs and embedded into this libraries code.
+The algorithms are modified to suit my needs and embedded into this library's code.
 [License](https://github.com/pramalhe/ConcurrencyFreaks/blob/master/LICENSE)

 ## Compiler requirement
 Any C++ 20 standard compliant compiler must be able to compile and run this library successfully.